 Fold up the buffer and coupling hook guides at the ends of the bottom plate and solder in place.

 Check that the large holes in the vees on the top plate (5) will accept 0.8mm wire and the small holes for the secondary vee pins and horse hooks can accept 0.31mm wire.
-Drill out the holes on the backs of the axleguards as per your particular prototype (they did vary and some didn't have any) using a 0.85mm drill then remove from the fret.
+Remove from the fret.